hklam0/MultipleGitAccountSSH/README.md

 4. By now, you'll have a key pairs of "your_github_username" and "your_github_username.pub"

+    >Run ls and it will show "your_github_username" and "your_github_username.pub"

-5. Repeat if you need more key pairs for every other Github account(s).
+5. Repeat the following process if you have more than one account and you will have files like the following:

+        ~/.ssh/your_github_username1
+        ~/.ssh/your_github_username2

+6. Add those keys in ssh key-chain:

+        ssh-add your_github_username1
+        ssh-add your_github_username2

-6. Open config file in ~/.ssh
+7. Open config file in ~/.ssh

         open config